iknatz/project/instructions.md

 Is there a horizontal navigation menu with four links below the logo?

-Does one of the links in t
-he navigation menu link to the home page itself?
+Does one of the links in the navigation menu link to the home page itself?

 Does the main content contain a large promotional banner at the top and three columns below it, each containing an image and some text?